HMS Handy (1895): Service

 Handy was initially based at Portsmouth, her commanding officer, Reginald Tupper, becoming commander of the Portsmouth destroyer flotilla when the destroyers Boxer and Bruizer joined Handy in commission at Portsmouth in November 1895.
 The Fairfield-built Twenty-seven knotters were considered good sea boats, so suitable for service on overseas stations.
 Handy was sent out to Hong Kong in 1897–1898, a year after her sister ship Hart, to serve on the China Station, remaining there for the rest of her career.
 The bow structure of Handy required strengthening, which was carried out by April 1901.

 In January 1901, Handy took part in the salvaging of the dredger Canton River, which had sunk in Hong Kong harbour during a Typhoon in November 1900, with Handy being used to pump air into the hull of the stricken vessel.
-In November 1911, when the Xinhai Revolution caused Chang Ming-Ch'i, Governor-General of Kwangtung province to abandon his post, Handy ferried him from Canton to safety in Hong Kong.
+In November 1911, when the Xinhai Revolution caused Zhang Mingqi, Viceroy of Liangguang to abandon his post, Handy ferried him from Canton to safety in Hong Kong.

 Handy was paid off in 1912, and by March 1913 Handy was placed on the sale list.
 She was finally sold in Hong Kong in 1916.